Deferred/Good Cause for Not Participating

 Homelessness

-The individual is considered homeless when verification is received that the AU:
+The individual is considered homeless when verification is received that the Assistance Unit (AU):

 Domestic Abuse

-The individual is a victim of domestic abuse and participating would be harmful to the individual or his or her family.
+The individual is a victim of domestic abuse, and participating would be harmful to the individual or their family.

 Inappropriate Work or Training